 Can students apply for a PhD with only a bachelor's degree?

 Students must complete a master's degree at Saybrook or elsewhere before applying for the PhD.
 An exception is made for students who are applying to the PhD Clinical Psychology program, who have completed a BA/BS in Psychology, Counseling, or Social Work, or 12 semester credits/20 quarter credits of Psychology coursework at a regionally accredited college or university.

-For most of our students, up to 31-units from the master's degree may transfer into the PhD program in the same program area.
-For Mind-Body Medicine, all 35 units from the Saybrook MS MBM degree will transfer toward the 82-unit PhD MBM program.
+For most of our students, up to 31-credits from the master's degree may transfer into the PhD program in the same program area.
+For Mind-Body Medicine, all 35 credits from the Saybrook MS MBM degree will transfer toward the 82-credit PhD MBM program.
 Transfer credits between degree programs or from master's degrees earned elsewhere will be reviewed for relevance.

 While there is no specific deadline for admissions, there is a scholarship deadline.
 (June 1 for the upcoming Fall term; October 1 for Spring term.)
 To be considered for the highest level of awards, we must receive all your application and financial aid materials by that date.
 NOTE: you should start your financial aid application (FAFSA) process at least three months prior to your proposed enrollment date to guarantee timely disbursement of tuition funds.

 When can I begin the program?

 Each school has two start dates, one in the January/February timeframe and the other in August/September.
 Please consult the Admissions Calendar or Academic Calendars for each school for additional information